Afif13/CSS-Tip/content/avatar-hover-effect-2/index.md

 Add a fancy "Pop out" hover effect to your avatar using modern CSS.
 Another variation of [the previous effect](/avatar-hover-effect)
 * No extra element (only the `<img>` tag)
 * No pseudo-element
-* Powered by the future of CSS (mask, @property, CSS variables and a lot of math)
+* Powered by the future of CSS (mask, @property, Trigonometric functions and a lot of math)
-* Optimized with Sass
+* Optimized with Sass & CSS Variables

 {% image "./image.png", "A pop out hover effect to image" %}